drBenway/pixi-vn-wiki/start/character.md

 For create a new instance of `CharacterBaseModel` you need the following parameters:

 * `id`: A unique identifier for the character (string).
 It is used to reference the character in the game (must be unique).
-If you want to create a [character with an emotion, you can pass an object](#character-emotions).
+If you want to create a [character with an "emotion", you can pass an object](#character-emotions).
 * `props`: An object with the character's properties.
 The properties are:
   * `name`: The character's name. ( Required )